-Last week I gave you an example of someone who was amazing at maintaining their composure during a child’s acting out for negative attention.
-I mentioned that many times, it is advisable to ignore the negative behavior if it is intentionally attention seeking.
-Although, I also added that the child must be safe, so if they escalate to doing something that would endanger themselves, or others, it’s time to step in and put a stop to it.
+We all know children who crave attention, sometimes in unhealthy ways.
+Studies show it is advisable to ignore negative behavior if it is intentionally attention seeking.
+Although, if it escalates to doing something that would endanger themselves, or others, it’s time to step in and put a stop to it.

 As an example, let’s say a child is being wild, climbing all over furniture, standing on the counters or some such thing.
 If you scream at the child or start chasing them to get them to stop, it becomes a game.
 They have succeeded in negatively getting your attention, and it will probably continue because they are enjoying it.

-Perhaps starting a board game or an art project (playdoh, coloring, stickers), getting out a snack or starting to do another fun activity that the child enjoys, might get them to sit at a table and participate with you.
+Perhaps starting a board game or an art project, getting out a snack or starting to do another fun activity that the child enjoys, might get them to sit at a table and participate with you.
 If they are seeking your attention, and you offer it in the form of something they like doing, it should get them interested in positively interacting with you.